-Unfortunately, eating disorders affect many Americans - not all of them women or girls.
+Unfortunately, eating disorders affect many Americans - and not just women or girls.
 For a holiday that is all about food, this can be a situation wrought with anxiety and fear.
 As in the other article, it can be so easy to undermine someone's progress, or add to their stress and anxiety about the day.

 "If you're hosting Thanksgiving for a guest with a history of food-related issues, you can't eliminate every single trigger from your table.
 But there are some small things you can do that will have a huge impact -- for them, and for all your guests."

 For instance, my favorite one is tip #1 - stop asking people if they've lost or gained weight.
 It can be really easy to make comments on appearances when it's been awhile since we've seen someone.
 But the message that it sends is "weight is the very first thing we notice in this house".
-I'm going to assume you (want to) believe that you have value aside from how much you weigh.
+I'm going to assume you believe (or want to believe) that you have value aside from how much you weigh.
 And I'm assuming that if you stop and think about it for half a second, you want everyone who walks into your home to know that they are more than a number on a scale.
-Stop making the weight comments - you are more interesting than that.
+Stop making comments about people's weight - you (and they!) are more interesting than that.

 Another great suggestion is to have some activity before and after the meal.
 The negative self-talk and negative thoughts can get carried away in anticipation of the meal, or after it is eaten.
-Thankfully, Thanksgiving requires a lot of work.
-Whether it's setting the table before or doing dishes after, enlist in the help of those around you can provide a welcome distraction from all the food.
+“Thankfully”, Thanksgiving requires a lot of work.
+Whether it's setting the table before or doing dishes after, enlisting the help of those around you can provide a welcome distraction from all the food.

 If you're magical and don't need help prepping or cleaning, consider a group walk around the neighborhood or playing a game of cards.